microsoft/satellite-imagery-labeling-tool/docs/Project-builder.md

 For smaller projects, the easiest method would be to email a task file to each individual user and keep track of the progress in the generated `summary.csv` file.
 ### For larger labeling jobs
 For larger labeling jobs, it will likely be much easier to host the task files on a CORs enabled endpoint, such as Azure Blob storage, and then send out a URL with the link to the labeler with the task file URL passed into the `taskUrl` URL parameter `https://example.com/labeler.html?taskUrl=[URL to hosted task file]`.
-* Note that the hosting location of the task files will need CORs and `https` enabled.
+> **Note** that the hosting location of the task files will need CORs and `https` enabled.
 See the next section for an example of one way to do this.

-* See [Output file format](#output-file-format) section for more details on the output of the project builder tool.
+ See [Output file format](#output-file-format) section for more details on the output of the project builder tool.

 ## Hosting files in a CORs enabled Azure Blob storage

 **Warning:** The following steps will allow the files you load into this blob storage account to be **publicly accessible across domains**.
 If you have **sensitive data**, it is better to use local files or fork this project and modify it to work with your data in a secure manner.

-1. If you don't have one all ready, go into the Azure portal and create a [blob storage account resource](https://learn.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
+1. If you don't have one already, go into the Azure portal and create a [blob storage account resource](https://learn.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
 2. Go to the blob storage account resource in the Azure portal that will be hosting your files.
-3. Under **Settings** click on the **Resource Sharing (CORs)** button.
+3. Under **Settings**, click on the **Resource Sharing (CORs)** button.
-4. Under the **Blob services** section add new entry with the following options:
+4. Under the **Blob services** section, add new entry with the following options:

 | Allowed origins | Allowed methods | Allowed headers | Exposed headers | Max age |
 |-----------------|-----------------|-----------------|-----------------|---------|